FAQ

 What supplies will I need for our classes?

-A treat pouch treats, and a favorite toy, as well as an appropriate puppy harness, flat collar, and long line.
+Supplies that you’ll need for all our puppy classes are a treat pouch, treats, and a favorite toy, as well as an appropriate puppy harness, flat collar, and long line.

 5.